-The College has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children's services.
+The school/college has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children's services.
 Schools/college are not able to investigate concerns but have a legal duty to refer them.
-In most instances, the College will be able to inform the parents/carer of its need to make a referral.
-However, sometimes the College is advised by Children's Social Care or police that the parent/carer cannot be informed whilst they investigate the matter.
+In most instances, the school/college will be able to inform the parents/carer of its need to make a referral.
+However, sometimes the school/college is advised by Children's Social Care or police that the parent/carer cannot be informed whilst they investigate the matter.
 We understand the anxiety parents/carers understandably feel when they are not told about any concerns from the outset.
-The College follows legislation that aims to act in the best interests of the child.
+The school/college follows legislation that aims to act in the best interests of the child.